Kiri23/Generate-template/README.md

 ## How to Use

-To use the Generate Template project, simply visit one of the repository linked and follow the instructions in the README files for each of the three repositories.
+To use the Generate Template project, simply visit one of the repository linked and follow the instructions in the README files for each of the repository.
 The shared library should be already installed as a NPM depencency in the CLI and Electron projects.